UnifiedPush/specifications/specifications/android.md

 The connector MUST change the registration token received with this action for the next registration.

+If a connector receives this action after it already received a NEW_ENDPOINT action for the same token then it should ignore this action.

 ### org.unifiedpush.android.connector.MESSAGE

 The distributor MUST send this action to the registered application to forward a push message received from the provider to the end user application.